Skip to main content

 It helps.
 This route has a higher-than-average number of complex decision points, which get harder in the dark.
 If the last hour of the trip is on surface roads or mountain grades, aim to arrive at Dallas, TX before sunset when you can.
 Check the Trip Plan for departure windows that land you in daylight.

 Only with planning.
 This is a long drive for kids — consider splitting it into two days rather than pushing through.
 Plan at least 4 meaningful breaks.
-Dedicated rest areas are limited, so plan gas or food stops as your bathroom breaks.
+There are 41 rest areas along the route for bathroom stops.

 The main spots that need attention: at 57.4 miles (I 25 / Ronald Reagan Highway): Highway fork - watch signs carefully.
 Lane positioning matters here; at 97 miles: Exit ramp - move to the correct lane early.
 Lane positioning matters here; at 749.4 miles: Exit ramp - move to the correct lane early.
 Lane positioning matters here.